THIS JUST IN!

 Producers interested in applying for a microloan or other FSA farm loan program should contact their local Farm Service Agency office.
 For more information Click here.

 Before you borrow:

-At Fantastic Farm Enterprises we encourage you to make a financial plan before you get credit!
-Whether you are a market farmer or a CSA farmer you may want to sign up for our Grow Your Own CSA program where you will have access to a Financial Projections spreadsheet to help you make a 7-year plan.
+At Fantastic Farm Enterprises we strongly recommend you to make production and financial plans before you get credit!
+Whether you are a market farmer or a CSA farmer you may want to sign up for our Grow Your Own CSA program where you will have access to a Financial Projections spreadsheet to help you make a financially sustainable 7-year plan.